Sadhira/Graphics/README.md

 # Graphics

-Graphics tasks, using OpenGL 4 and C++.
+Graphics tasks using OpenGL 4 and C++.